tcmetzger/pypresseportal/docs/getting_started.rst

 3. Requesting data from the API
 -------------------------------

 Next, request data from the API through the ``PresseportalApi`` class.
-It contains several methods to access API data, all of which work very similarly.
+This class offers several methods to access API data.
 The :doc:`pypresseportal` explains all available methods in detail.

 The easiest way to access the most recently published stories is the ``get_stories()`` method.
 If you do not provide any arguments to this method,